aytekkalyon/ydlidar_ros2_driver/README.md

 -
 VERY EASY ...
 LETS START FROM THE BEGINING...
 -
 STEP 1- GO TO INSTALL SDK PAGE AND DO WHATEVER IS SAID.
 DONT WORRY IF YOU SEE ERROR MESSAGES, KEEP GOING TILL THE END.
-WE WILL FIX IT AFTER THE INSTALLATION
+WE WILL FIX THEM AFTER THE INSTALLATION
 -
 (ORIGINAL INSTRUCTIONS:
 -